 Stephanie was awarded a postdoctoral fellowship from NINDS.
 Congratulations Stephanie!

 Antonina is the 2023 recipient of the International Award from the Biochemical Society.
 Read more about it here. https://www.biochemistry.org/2023-award-winners/

-ER navigates cell using the tubulin code!
-Our new collaborative paper with Jennifer Lippincott-Schwartz and Craig Blackstone is out! [abstract]
+ER navigates the cell using the tubulin code!
+Our new collaborative paper with the Lippincott-Schwartz and Blackstone labs is out! [abstract]

 Congrats to Ilia for his F32 fellowship award from NINDS!

 Jiayi's microtubule comets design is pictured on the cover of Developmental Cell.